 We’re all unique, and different things will affect the way we gain and retain weight, but most people will experience weight fluctuations with poor sleep.
-Meanwhile, individuals who have a great sleeping pattern find it easier to control their weight.
-This is an important fact to remember when starting on any diet.
+Individuals who have a solid sleeping pattern find it easier to control their weight.
+This is an important fact to remember when starting any diet.

-For people who have been sleep-deprived, the condition may cause poor concentration, irritability, and a general lack of energy.
-However, it also affects weight gain through four different hormones;
+For people who have been sleep deprived the condition may cause poor concentration, irritability, and general lack of energy.
+It also affects weight gain through four hormones:

 - Insulin - Regulating the process of turning food into energy, insulin is a peptide hormone.

 - Ghrelin - Telling the brain when the body needs to eat, ghrelin is often called the ‘hunger hormone’.

 - Leptin - Often called the ‘satiety hormone’, leptin’s job is to inform the brain when no more food is necessary.

 When the body and mind lack sleep, leptin production decreases while ghrelin production increases.
 This means that the brain thinks we’re hungry even when we’re full.
 Higher blood sugar levels follow leading to increased production of cortisol and insulin.
 Over time the body loses the ability to process sugars and fats as it should because of increased resistance to insulin.
 Therefore more gets stored as fat and we gain weight.